 Who, in your opinion, won this debate?
 Which argument presented to you as stronger and more significant and why?

 Art or porn?
 Can you decide?
-Start by reading this article about controversial Australian photographer Bill Henson.

 Olympia was six years old when she was photographed nude by her mother for fine art photography purposes, namely, recreating Lewis Carroll’s photograph of a nude Beatrice Hatch.
-Some years later, the photo was published on the cover of the fine arts journal Art Monthly Australia, as a form of protest against the police confiscation of artistic work by photographer Bill Henson, depicting nude children who had modeled in his studio with their mothers’ consent.
+Some years later, the photo was published on the cover of the fine arts journal Art Monthly Australia, as a form of protest against the police confiscation of artistic work by photographer Bill Henson, depicting nude children who had modelled in his studio with their mothers’ consent.

 The photograph of Olympia nude caused numerous responses by the Australian government, with the then Federal Opposition Leader Brendan Nelson calling for a police investigation on the grounds that the journal’s cover photograph could be used by paedophiles.
-The then Prime Minister Kevin Rudd stating that he “cannot stand the image”, while the then Federal Family Minister Jenny Macklin said that “children were being sexualized in ways that rob them of a childhood” and the then Federal Arts Minister Peter Garrett criticized the journal’s cover saying it was “needlessly provocative” and announced that the Australian Government would call the Australian Council to set up a set of rules over the use of children in works of art and publications that receive government funding.
+The then Prime Minister Kevin Rudd stating that he “cannot stand the image”, while the then Federal Family Minister Jenny Macklin said that “children were being sexualized in ways that robs them of a childhood” and the then Federal Arts Minister Peter Garrett criticized the journal’s cover saying it was “needlessly provocative” and announced that the Australian Government would call the Australian Council to set up a set of rules over the use of children in works of art and publications that receive government funding.

 Here is an example of ‘the child’, now adolescent speaking back.
 Does this sway your opinion?